 Use this checklist to manage silica dust at your site.
-The checklist lines up with the regulatory requirements under the Work Health and Safety Act 2012 and the Work Health and Safety Regulations 2022.
+The checklist lines up with the regulatory requirements under:

+- Work Health and Safety Act 2012 and the Work Health and Safety Regulations 2022 - Mines Work Health and Safety (Supplementary Requirements) Act 2012 and Mines Work Health and Safety (Supplementary Requirements) Regulations 2022.